Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Introduction

 The second contribution of our paper employs a similar line of reasoning to obtain a lower bound on the simulation error of approximate quantum error correction.
 In this setting, instead of a bipartite state, two parties have at their disposal a quantum channel $\mathcal{N} _{A\rightarrow B}$, for which they can prepend an encoding and append a decoding in order to simulate a perfect quantum channel of dimension $d$.
 This encoding and decoding can be understood as a superchannel \cite{CDP08}\ that transforms $\mathcal{N}_{A\rightarrow B}$ into an approximation of the perfect quantum channel.
-It is clear that the simulation error cannot increase by allowing for a superchannel realized by one-way LOCC, and here, following the approach outlined above, we find a lower bound on the simulation error by optimizing instead over the larger class of two-extendible superchannels.
+It is clear that the simulation error cannot increase by allowing for a superchannel realized by one-way local operations and common randomness (LOCR), and here, following the approach outlined above, we find a lower bound on the simulation error by optimizing instead over the larger class of two-PPT-extendible superchannels with an extra non-signaling constraint.
 Critically, this lower bound can be calculated by means of a semi-definite program.
 As indicated above, this problem was previously considered in \cite{BBFS21}, but our contribution is that the semi-definite programming lower bound reported here has a substantially reduced computational complexity, depending only on the input and output dimensions of the channel $\mathcal{N}_{A\rightarrow B}$ of interest.